 Dentist Pulled Wrong Tooth

-If a dentist pulls the wrong tooth, this is typically a careless and clearly avoidable mistake.
-If your dentist extracted the wrong tooth, you should contact a dental malpractice attorney right away because this is one of the more egregious forms of dental malpractice.
-There is no excuse for pulling the wrong tooth.
+When a dentist pulls the wrong tooth, this is typically a careless and clearly avoidable mistake; there is no excuse for pulling the wrong tooth.
+Accordingly, if your dentist extracted the wrong tooth, you should contact an attorney right away because this is one of the more egregious forms of dental malpractice.

 When a dentist removes a tooth, places a dental implant, or performs a sinus lift surgery, there is a serious risk of puncturing the sinus cavity, which we call a sinus perforation.
 This can be extremely painful, and it often causes serious infection if not treated quickly.
 A dentist should quickly refer a patient to a specialist if the sinus is punctured.
 If you experience an unusual amount of sniffling or sneezing or any sinus-related symptoms after a dental surgical procedure, you should seek medical help immediately.
 This kind of injury can be very serious.